thuiar/TEXTOIR/README.md

 ## Extensibility and Reliability

+### Extensibility
-This toolkit is extensible, which supports adding new methods, datasets, configurations, backbones, dataloaders, losses conveniently.
-More usage details can be seen in the directory [open_intent_detection](./open_intent_detection/README.md) and [open_intent_discovery](./open_intent_discovery/README.md) respectively.
+This toolkit is extensible and supports adding new methods, datasets, configurations, backbones, dataloaders, losses conveniently.
+More detailed information can be seen in the directory [open_intent_detection](./open_intent_detection/README.md) and [open_intent_discovery](./open_intent_discovery/README.md) respectively.

+### Reliability
 The codes in this repo have been confirmed and are reliable.
 The experimental results are close to the reported ones in the [paper](https://arxiv.org/pdf/2012.08987.pdf) and the [paper](https://arxiv.org/pdf/2012.10209.pdf).
-Note that the results of some baselines may fluctuate in a small range due to the selected random seeds, hyper-parameters, optimizers, etc.
+Note that the results of some methods may fluctuate in a small range due to the selected random seeds, hyper-parameters, optimizers, etc. The final results are the average of 10 random seeds to reduce the influence of different selected known classes.

 ## Bugs or questions?